Introduction: A Treasure of the Land of Sicily

 Conclusion: The Bronte Pistachio, A Heritage to Preserve

-With the recognition of its quality at international level, the pistachio of Bronte has all the credentials to continue to be a symbol of excellence in the world of gastronomy.
+With the recognition of its quality at international level, the Bronte pistachio has all the credentials to continue to be a symbol of excellence in the world of gastronomy.
 However, it is essential that future generations continue to cultivate and protect this heritage, keeping traditions alive and facing new challenges with creativity and innovation.